adamgann/gr-messageutils/README.md

 #Blocks

+###PDU Splitter
+Split one PDU into several (for parallel processing and the like).
+Works like the Stream Mux block, but in reverse and with PDUs.
+Specify the length of each PDU.
+The PDU received at the input will be split and output sequentially (first part at out0, second at out1, etc...).

 ###Socket PDU Repacker
 Floats are sent over UDP as bytes (4 bytes per float).
 The Socket PDU Repacker block repacks the received vector of bytes as a vector of floats fixing the data type and the vector length so they can be read by other blocks.